-Gaming headphones tend to wear out around the ear padding and earcup covers first while moving parts such as retractable or detachable microphones and ear cup swivel mounts can also eventually wear out.
-When the padding around the ear cups is sufficiently worn down, the headset might not sit as comfortably and you might experience increased sound bleed or less effective noise cancellation.
+Gaming headphones tend to wear out around the ear padding, and earcup covers first, while moving parts such as retractable or detachable microphones and ear cup swivel mounts can also eventually wear out.
+Gaming headphones without a mic can help you avoid dealing with worn out moving parts down the road.
+When the padding around the ear cups is sufficiently worn down, the headset might not sit as comfortably, and you might experience increased sound bleed or less effective noise cancellation.

 A wide range of factors can help determine the right model USB gaming headset for your needs.
-You’ll want to consider what platforms and gaming devices you use, what types of games you play, and what your own personal aesthetic preferences are.
-Looks can be subjective, and there’s also a range in what types of soundscapes you may prefer.
+You’ll want to consider the platforms and gaming devices you use, the types of games you play, and your personal aesthetic preferences.
+Looks can be subjective, and there’s also a range of what types of soundscapes you may prefer.

 Platform type is a major factor in choosing the right headset.
 Some models even have platform-specific compatibility and software design, such as the SteelSeries Arctis 9 Wireless and Arctis 7 and 7P, the Turtle Beach Stealth 600, and several HyperX Cloud Flight S series headsets.